oznogon/gattaibushido-public/rules/03_basic_play.md

 #### Assist Actions

-Any other involved Pilot on the Team side can choose to perform an Assist.
-They must discard any card from their Hand, which allows them to do one of the following:
+On the Pilots' Turns, each Pilot can choose to perform a single Assist action, before their side plays its chosen Drive action.
+On Coach's Turn, he can choose to activate any number of Assists as long as he has the ability to pay for them (usually with required Discards).

-* Activate Charge Techs to assist another Pilot's Drive
+The available Assist actions are:

-* Use Gear to assist another Pilot's Drive
+* **Activate Assist Tech:** use one of your several Assist-tagged Techs.
-* ...and more to be decided
+* **Activate Rumble Tech:** use one of the special Final Form Rumble Techs (requires Rumble mode).

-Coach has additional Threat Assists:
+* **Activate Wave or Storm:** Coach activates one of his special custom Threat actions.

-* Activate Wave or Storm
+* **Use Gear:** activate or sacrifice a single piece of carried Gear.

-##### Activate Charge Tech (Assist; Pilots)
+##### Activate Assist Tech (Assist; Pilots)

-(TBD)
+This action allows your Pilot to trigger any one of her Techs that are tagged as "Assist" actions.
+These are often used to boost the effects of the Team's planned Drive action.
+Remember that each Pilot (aside from Pink) can only activate a *single* Assist Tech each turn.

 For Rumbles and Final Form Techs, see below...